neuralmagic/deepsparse/examples/sparsestream/README.md

 pip install -r requirements.txt
 ```

-## `Config`
+## `CONFIGURING API`

 In order to connect with the Twitter streaming API, you will need to get access to the `consumer key`, `consumer secret`, `access token` and `access token secret` which you’ll receive after applying for a Twitter app via the [Twitter developer site](https://developer.twitter.com/en).
-Access to these tokens are free and the only requirement one needs is to own a Twitter account.
-After getting approved by Twitter for your app, generate and paste the 4 tokens to the `config.yaml` file.
+You'll get access to these tokens after your app is approved by Twitter.
+Afterwards, add these four tokens to the `config.yaml` file before starting your stream.

-## <div>`START STREAM`</div>
+## `START STREAM`

 In a terminal, start a Twitter stream with:
 ```bash